cfpb/design-manual/ui-toolkit/featured-content-module.md

 <div class="content-33 content-first">
 * Headline is H2, appears 30px below category and is 1–2 lines
 * Body copy is 16px, appears 30px underneath headline, is 2 to 4 lines
-* A CTA may be used and appears 30px underneath body copy.
+* A call to action may be used and appears 30px underneath body copy.
 If a link, standard link styles apply.
 If a button, standard primary button styles apply.
 </div>

 <div class="content-33 content-first">